lyjelin/Coursera-Certificate/Google-Cloud-Digital-Leader-Training/GradedAssessment.md

 - [ ] The cloud provider and the business are both responsible for the physical infrastructure.
 - [x] **The cloud provider is responsible for the physical infrastructure.**

+### Quiz 3 Scaling the innovation mindset

+1. Talent, Environment, and Empowerment are three focus areas that Google has identified as foundational to organizational transformation.
+What are the other three focus areas?
+Select the correct answer.
+- [ ] Structure, Tactics, Creativity
+- [ ] Management, Strategy, Creativity
+- [x] **Structure, Strategy, Innovation**
+- [ ] Management, Tactics, Innovation

+2. Which three business principles does Google recommend to ensure transformational outcomes?
+Select the correct answer.
+- [ ] Bias toward action, think 10X, launch and iterate
+- [ ] Think 10X, perfect first, focus on the user
+- [x] **Focus on the user, think 10X, launch and iterate**
+- [ ] Focus on the user, think 10%, and freedom to innovate

+3. According to Google’s culture of innovation business principles, what does “Think 10X” mean?
+Select the correct answer
+- [x] **Fundamentally rethink business problems and solutions by a factor of 10.**
+- [ ] Reserve 10 percent of all company resources or budget for innovation.
+- [ ] Explore solutions that would yield 10 percent improvements.
+- [ ] Make 10 changes that will positively impact the customer experience.

+4. To help you narrow down the scope of your user’s expectations, which focus areas should you consider?
+Select the correct answer.
+- [x] **Access, Engagement, Customization, Communication**
+- [ ] Integrity, Communication, Consistency, Engagement
+- [ ] Access, Engagement, Communication, Reliability
+- [ ] Communication, Price, Availability, Accessibility

+5. Timothy owns and operates an organic food delivery service.
+Timothy must first define his company’s mission.
+Which of the following mission statements best focuses on the WHY and not the HOW, providing clear direction?
+Select the correct answer.
+- [ ] Deliver seasonal produce reliably
+- [x] **Connect farmers and consumers through fresh produce**
+- [ ] Increase delivery fleets using the Internet of Things (IoT)
+- [ ] Increase produce sales monthly